 It might seem logical to assume that solving jigsaw puzzles promotes spatial and shape recognition, hand-eye coordination, fine motor skills, reasoning, and problem-solving ability, especially in children.
 The activity may indeed have these benefits.
 Not much research has been done in this area, however.
 Despite the enthusiastic claims made by some people, at the moment there seems to be little evidence demonstrating that the benefits exist.
 This situation may change if more research is performed.

 One of the claims on many sites that sell jigsaw puzzles is that a "MacArthur study"—which never seems to be referenced—demonstrated that solving jigsaw puzzles reduces the chance of developing dementia and increases lifespan.
 Another claim is that solving jigsaw puzzles increases the level of dopamine in the brain.
 These interesting and impressive ideas need supporting evidence in order to be taken seriously.

-Researchers do say that puzzles are helpful for maintaining our cognitive abilities as we age, but the research has generally been done with crossword puzzles instead of jigsaw puzzles.
+Researchers do say that puzzles are helpful for maintaining our cognitive abilities as we age, but the research has generally been done with crossword puzzles instead of jigsaw ones.
 Even if solving jigsaw puzzles doesn't have a significant effect on our physical or mental abilities, it's still a very worthwhile activity for its potential psychological, social, and educational benefits.
 Best of all, it's fun.

 © 2014 Linda Crampton